keymapperorg/KeyMapper/docs/user-guide/backup-restore.md

 On the Key Mapper home screen, press and hold on a key map.
 You can then select the key maps you wish to back up.

-Tap the 3 dot :fontawesome-solid-ellipsis-v: menu in the bottom left.
+Tap the 3 dot :material-dots-vertical: menu in the bottom left.
 Choose 'back up'.
 Your file manager will then ask you to choose a folder to save your key maps.

 #### Just fingerprint gesture maps